jdmonin/JSettlers2/README.txt

   java -jar JSettlersServer.jar

 This will start the server on the default port of 8880 with 7 robots.
+It will try to connect to an optional mysql database named "socdata";
+startup will continue if the db connect doesn't work.

 You can change those values and specify game option defaults; see details below.